 The spreads are suitable for home freezing for up to 1 month.

 All Pure spreads are suitable for cooking, frying and baking.
-However the new Pure perfect baking product has a higher fat content resulting in the best possible dairy-free baking results.
+However the new Pure Slightly Salted product has a higher fat content resulting in the best possible dairy-free baking results.

-The Pure Sunflower, Olive and Baking products do not contain any of the 14 major allergens.
+The Pure Sunflower, Olive, Buttery Taste and Slightly Salted products do not contain any of the 14 major allergens.
 The manufacturing site is nut free.